 The left knob is the fan knob and selects the force of air you want.
-Turn the knob clockwise to increase fan speed and counterclockwise to decrease fan speed.
+Turn the knob to the right to increase fan speed and to the left to decrease fan speed.
 The fan must be turned on for the air conditioning compressor to operate.